driver-oss/spray-json-derivation/README.md

 code](https://github.com/propensive/magnolia)) typeclass derivation
 library to implicitly generate JSON formats for any product type.
-Magnolia integrates with spray seamlessly, to such a point that a single contents of [DerivedFormats.scala](src/main/scala/DerivedFormats.scala) provide almost all functionality.
+Magnolia integrates with spray seamlessly, to such a point that the contents of [DerivedFormats.scala](src/main/scala/DerivedFormats.scala) provide almost all functionality.

 ## Getting Started

-Spray JSON Format Derivation is published to maven central as a Scala library (for Scala version 2.12 and 2.11, support for ScalaJS and Scala Native is pending).
+Spray JSON Format Derivation is published to maven central as a Scala library (for Scala version 2.12 and 2.11, including support for ScalaJS and Scala Native).
 Include it in sbt by adding the following snippet to your build.sbt:

 ```scala